 The following committees deal with specific aspects of the Group’s affairs.

-The Audit Committee, which is chaired by D Tilston and has I Napper and K Ford as members, meets not less than twice annually and more frequently if required.
+The Audit Committee, which is chaired by D Tilston and has I Napper as a member, meets not less than twice annually and more frequently if required.

 The Board considers that each member of the Audit Committee has recent and relevant financial experience and an understanding of accounting and financial issues relevant to the industries in which Scientific Digital Imaging operates.
 The Committee provides a forum for reporting by the Group’s external auditors.
 Meetings are also attended by executives at the invitation of the Committee.